Welcome to today's edition of the Rush 24-7 podcast.

 Russia's just done this big deal with China.

-Uh the Arab Springs gone south.
+The Arab Spring's gone south.

-And this is the this is the issue before the American people, just to go back to that pathetic letter that uh President Obama wrote to my poor hapless kid when he said that America's best days are ahead of us.
+Just to go back to that pathetic letter that President Obama wrote to my poor hapless kid when he said that America's best days are ahead of us.

-Uh he'd rather have been anywhere else there.
+He'd rather have been anywhere else there.

-When we began our let's move initiative four years ago, we set once I don't know who this we is.
+When we began our Let's Move initiative four years ago, we set one.

 When we began, is this the royal we?

-When we began our let's move initiative four years ago, we set one simple but ambitious goal to end the epidemic of childhood obesity in a generation.
+When we began our Let's Move initiative four years ago, we set one simple but ambitious goal to end the epidemic of childhood obesity in a generation so that to achieve this goal, we have adhered to one clear standard.

-The initiatives we undertake are evidence-based, and we rely on who is this woman?
+The initiatives we undertake are evidence-based and we rely on who is this woman?

 Who elected her?

-She's she's the guy's wife.
+She's the guy's wife.

 She's the wife of the guy who's president of the United States.

-Uh and this idea that somehow when we did this and we did that and we adhered to one clear standard and we set goals, you're the wife.
+And this idea that somehow when we did this and we did that and we adhered to one clear standard and we set goals, you're the wife.

 You're the wife of the president.